Use leftover bread to make your own pangrattato, aka homemade Italian breadcrumbs with simple pantry ingredients!

 This means you'll get your own breadcrumbs in less than 5 minutes.

-Parmigiano Reggiano: Parmesan cheese is what makes this breadcrumbs so special.
+Parmesan cheese (or Grana padano cheese) is what makes pangrattato so special.

 It gives so much flavour to any kind of breaded meat recipe you'll use it for.